 A BEN system is easily expandable in a modular fashion, which means that larger district heating systems can be built in bite-sized chunks, reflecting the real world pattern of development which happens in the UK, and making district heating easier to adopt and opt into.

-A BEN system is fully accessible to demand-side management, with heat pumps and thermal storage available to aggregators for assisting the UK electrical grid to stay in balance.
+A BEN system is fully accessible to demand-side management, with heat pumps and thermal storage available to aggregators for assisting the UK electrical grid to stay in balance with Smart Grids.

 The BEN system also has major air quality benefits, since there are no NOx, SOx or particulate emissions on-site.